MoeraOrg/moeraorg.github.io/development/protocols/fingerprint.md

 ##### Digest (cryptographic hash)

-Encoded as array of bytes.
+Encoded as an array of bytes.
 The length of the array is present, as for every other array of bytes, but will be the same for all hashes using the same [algorithm][1].

 ##### InetAddress

-IPv4 or IPv6 address, encoded as array of bytes in network order.
+IPv4 or IPv6 address, encoded as an array of bytes in network order.

 [1]: /development/protocols/cryptography.html